dotnet/installer/README.md

 </configuration>
 ```

-Please do not directly edit the table below.
+Do not directly edit the table below.
 Use https://github.com/dotnet/installer/tree/main/tools/sdk-readme-table-generator to help you generate it.
 Make sure to run the table generator test and make any changes to the generator along with your changes to the table.
 Daily servicing builds aren't shown here because they may contain upcoming security fixes.
 All public servicing builds can be downloaded at http://aka.ms/dotnet-download.

 ### Table
 *Note* the 7.0.100 build will be finished internally.
 Below is the last public version available from that branch but is not fully updated with the final runtime.